Light Sports Aircraft

 Many people are shocked when they read about DIY drone kits, airplanes, and other amateur-made light sports aircraft.
 Not only are these light sport aircraft models able to be manufactured legally, but they can also be flown too.

 The Federal Aviation Authority has no problem with anyone building their aircraft as long as they follow the rules.
-Here’re some of the basic regulations:
+Here’re some of the necessary regulations:

 - The experimental light sports aircraft must pass a test where it is in the air for several hours without malfunctions or aviation problems to be allowed to be flown over public areas.

 - The aircraft cannot be used for any purpose that is not recreational, with one exception to the rule.
 It shouldn’t be used for professional flight instruction unless the student is the owner of the aircraft who is paying someone else to show them the ropes.
-The Experimental aircraft can’t be used for commercial transportation of humans or goods.
+An experimental aircraft can’t be used for commercial transportation of humans or goods.

 Aircraft Building Options

 Anyone who is not an aviation genius should not attempt to build their craft without referring to a design application.
 It may be legal to build, but the chances of getting it legally approved to fly are slim.
 It is better to either build the light sports aircraft from plans or purchase a DIY kit.

 This step can mean getting the exact specifications that the builder desires for his drone.
 This may sound appealing, but the process won’t come cheap.
 Some of the steps are going to take an extra set of hands from a volunteer or sometimes professional hands.

 Depending on the materials chosen for the aircraft, the builder may need a professional for metal milling, cutting, and shaping for each of the components of their creation.
 Most of the materials used in the ground up construction won’t be difficult to come across, but some will.
 Corners can’t be cut either.